Environmental Design

 LA 260 Understanding Landscapes - CoreEd or major satisfying course

-This course presents a richly illustrated overview of the relationships between human cultures and their gardens and other designed landscapes.
-Students study a broad range of gardens, parks and memorials, as well as a few civic landscapes.
+This course presents a richly illustrated overview of the relationships between human cultures and their vernacular and designed landscapes.
+Students study a broad range of gardens, parks, memorials, and civic landscapes.
 These places exemplify both the distinctive characteristics of many world cultures and themes found in the creation of special multi-cultural landscapes.
 Gardens are studied as metaphors for the human cultural ideas they seek to express and nurture.
 Students learn about the structure and pattern of designed landscapes, the history of environmental policies and values that affect them, and the ways that landscape designs are understood and described.
+Students do class projects, such as making models or simple drawings of gardens, but need not have any prior art experience to take the class.

-LA 337 Design for a Sustainable World - CoreEd or major satisfying course
+LA 301 Environmental Design Careers - CoreEd or major satisfying course